 Sentosa Island has three beautiful beaches to spend time on.
 And spending time at the beach costs nothing!

-Plus, if you walk across the Sentosa Boardwalk from Vivocity to get to Sentosa, you currently get free entry to the island.
-(Free entry until 31stDecember 2020.
-Usual price is $1 per person).
+Plus, if you walk across the Sentosa Boardwalk from Vivocity to get to Sentosa, it costs just $1 per person to enter the island.
 From here you can take advantage of the free public transport within Sentosa.

 Another cheap way to get to Sentosa is to take the Sentosa Express monorail, which also runs from Vivocity.
 This will cost $4 per person, which includes the $2 Sentosa Island entrance fee.
 Children under the age of 3 travel and enter for free.